How Do I Expose Amazon EC2 Instances via Ngrok in C#?

 export const ngrokUrl = "Check the ngrok dashboard for your URL: https://dashboard.ngrok.com/status/tunnels";

-We created an AWS EC2 instance, installed and configured ngrok to provide a secure public URL for our instance.
-The security group ensures necessary access, and we demonstrated how to find the ngrok URL using the ngrok dashboard.
+In this guide, we successfully created an AWS EC2 instance and installed ngrok to provide a secure public URL for our instance.
+The security group was configured to ensure necessary access, and we demonstrated how to retrieve the ngrok URL using the ngrok dashboard.
+This entire setup was achieved using Pulumi in a C# program context.
+By following these steps, you can efficiently expose your EC2 instances to the internet securely.

 Deploy this code